DuleskyJ/Jaden_Semantics/README.md

 # Jaden_Semantics
 My Horiseon webpage submission for ASU bootcamp!
-I analyzed the original codes given through html and css files.
+I analyzed the original codes given through a develop folder with html and css files from Module 1.
 Then changed certain elements depending on criteria to correct its semantic element(s).
 I also commented every change on a notepad which I'll list down below.

 [link to deployed applications] https://duleskyj.github.io/Jaden_Semantics/